Top of page

 Glides

-Clear, even currents magnify errors.
-Extend leaders and reduce flash; prioritize perfect angles and slack management for drag-free drifts.
+Even currents magnify mistakes.
+Extend leaders, reduce flash, and prioritize angle + slack control for drag-free drifts.

 Pools

-Sound carries far; patience wins.
-Fish the edges and inflows first; avoid wading the heart unless flows force it.
+Sound carries far and fish have time to inspect.
+Fish the edges and inflows first; avoid wading the “heart” unless you must.

-• Watch for cruising trout at first/last light.
+• Watch for cruising fish at first/last light.

 Stealth: Wading, Casting & Clothing